m-artigiani/m-artigiani.github.io/research.md

 <center><img src="../images/hyperbolic.svg" width="60%"></center>

 ## Lagrange Spectrum
 **_Diophantine approximation_** is the area of number theory which studies how well real numbers can be approximate by rational ones.
 It dates back to the 19th century and it has been generalized to a variety of context.
 Badly approximable numbers are real numbers which cannot be approximated better than quadratically in the denominator of the rational approximand.
 Given a badly approximable number, we can improve this quadratic error by a constant factor.
 The union of such constants forms the **_Lagrange Spectrum_**, a classical object in Diophantine approximation.
-Using other point of view, the Spectrum has been generalized to hyperbolic surfaces (via the well-known link between continued fractions and geodesic flow on the modular surface) and to a particularly symmetric kind of translation surfaces, called Veech surfaces.
+Using a different point of view, the Spectrum has been generalized to hyperbolic surfaces (via the well-known link between continued fractions and geodesic flow on the modular surface) and to a particularly symmetric kind of translation surfaces, called Veech surfaces.
 The idea behind this generalization is that the Lagrange Spectrum measures the asymptotic excursions of geodesics into cusps, and thus has a natural dynamical interpretation.
 Together with Luca Marchese and Corinna Ulcigrai, we proved that the Spectrum of a Veech surface and of a hyperbolic one both contain a semi-infinite interval, called *Hall ray*.
 In the hyperbolic case we furthermore prove that this is stable under small perturbations of the way in which we measure the excursions into the cusps.